|1851 Irish Census|

-The origin of the McCartney name discussion has been going on for a long, long time.
+The discussion of the origin of the McCartney name has been going on for a long, long time.
 I have only posted some of the discussion as was related to me by the gentlemen quoted.
 Some believe that the name originated in Ireland and migrated to Scotland.
 Others believe the reverse: it originated in Scotland and migrated to Ireland.
 I take no position in the argument.
 I just don't know.
 Either way it is a celtic name.

 That is why I look at my heritage not as Irish or Scottish, although my ancestors have lived in both places, but as Celtic.
 This way I can defer making a choice until the discussion is more defined.
 Some may say this is the coward's way out.
 Well, to them I say - - You're right.
 That said, I present the following three discussions and a few comments of my own.